DAILY OPERATIONS DURING COVID-19 PANDEMIC

 RestartVT Work & Recovery Guide 2020

 for a Phased, Safe Reopening of Vermont Manufacturing Fulfillment and Distribution operations during the COVID-19 Pandemic

 The RestartVT Action Team’s private sector manufacturing, fulfillment and distribution, working group has developed this sector-specific plan, consistent with State Emergency Executive Orders and other administrative guidance and requirements.

-The entirety of that document is found in the Documents area of this Forum.
+The entirety of that document is found in the Other Resources area of this Forum.

-This "RESTART GUIDE" subtab in MXVT breaks the full document into the Components of the plan for your ease of access.
+This "RESTART PLAN" subtab in MXVT breaks the full document into the Components of the plan for your ease of access.

 - Summary of Phased Implementation Timeline